Table of contents

 - Quantitative Independent Variable: The number of hours spent studying for the exam is a quantitative independent variable.
 It represents a numerical quantity.

-- Control Variable (Qualitative): The type of study materials used (e.g., textbook, online resources, tutor) could be a control variable.
+- Control Variable (Qualitative): The type of study materials used (e.g., textbook, online resources, tutor) could be it.
 It’s qualitative and categorical because it represents different categories of study materials.